 Under the stars

 Low humidity and light pollution allow star gazers of all ages a spectacular view of the southern skies on a nightly Astro Tour or at the annual Uluru Astronomy Weekend (held in September) hosted by leading astronomers.
 The enlightening weekend includes activities, demonstrations, astro-photography, a starlit dinner, discussions on cosmic events, the Universe, dark matter, Aboriginal astronomy and navigation and more.

 Dining is a unique experience, from a Desert Awakenings breakfast outdoors to watch the sunrise, followed by a guided walk at the base of Uluru, to the Sounds of Silence and Tali Wiru dinners against the backdrop of Uluru under the stars at Ayers Rock Resort.

 Take the challenge up a notch

-The Australian Outback Marathon (2020 event is unfortunately cancelled, but start training now for 2021) attracts runners from all over the world.
+The Australian Outback Marathon (is back in July 2021) attracts runners from all over the world.
 The 42km course does not circle Uluru but it does offer great views of both the Rock and Kata Tjuta (the Olgas) along the way and, while the trail is mostly flat and unsealed surface, there are a few small sand dunes thrown in to add to the challenge.
 There are shorter courses ranging from 6km to suit different abilities of runners.